DavidRC-Projects/Joint-Effort/README.md

 ## Credits

 ### Media
-The background image for the homepage was taken from [Pexels](https://www.pexels.com/photo/selective-focus-photography-of-skeleton-1528375/).
+The background image for the homepage and image in the play now modal were taken from [Pexels](https://www.pexels.com/photo/selective-focus-photography-of-skeleton-1528375/).

 ### Features